FM Dojo — User Guide

 fmsadmin group for log access: sudo usermod -aG fmsadmin fmdojo.
 On macOS, restrict access to /Library/FileMaker Server/Logs.Connecting over WinRM (Windows)

 WinRM is built into Windows Server 2012 R2 and later — no extra software required.
 FM Dojo connects over HTTPS (port 5986) using a Windows username and password.
-The full PowerShell setup commands are shown inside the WinRM setup form in FMS Admin — you can copy them from there.
+The full PowerShell setup commands are shown inside the WinRM setup form in Admin — you can copy them from there.
 The short version:

 - Open an elevated PowerShell and run: